-For all the technological advancements we’ve seen in guitar amplification, the best tube amps remain, for many guitarists, the platonic ideal.
-No one could argue that amp modellers and digital alternatives to the vacuum tube aren’t getting closer to the real thing all the time, and with high-end units from Fractal, Kemper and Line 6, you can access an eye-watering abundance of amplifiers with just a few toe taps.
-Yet still, the popularity of the tube amp remains undiminished.
+For all the technological advancements we've seen in guitar amplification, the tube amp remains, for many guitarists, the platonic ideal.
+Of course, no one could argue that amp modellers and digital alternatives to the vacuum tube aren't getting closer to the real thing all the time, but for many players finding the best tube amp is still the main goal in the quest for tone.

-This list has amplifiers from both camps.
-We’ll look at old-school combos, inspired by the tones that helped launch the electric guitar into the pop-cultural firmament.
-We’ll also look at those tube amplifiers that acknowledge the limitations of time-honoured designs, and bring on board smart digital technology to compete with the rising tide of innovation that makes the amp modelling market so exciting.
+In this guide, we'll look at old-school combos inspired by the tones that helped launch the electric guitar into the pop-cultural firmament.
+We'll also look at those tube amplifiers that acknowledge the limitations of time-honoured designs and bring onboard intelligent digital technology to compete with the rising tide of innovation that makes the amp modelling market so exciting.

 Best tube amps: Our top picks